tungnx-teko/payment-sdk-doc/README.md

 ### Result observation

-In the screen where you want to observe the transaction result, you need to create a `TransactionObserver`
+In the screen where you want to observe the transaction result, you need to create a `PaymentObserver`

 **Android**
 ```kotlin